AmritPatel/buildtoolWiki/Parameter-Details.md

 **Auto-Generate Version** - If enabled, the version string will be generated every time a build is performed.
 Otherwise, the version string will only be updated when the "Generate Version String Now" button is clicked.

-**Build Counter** - A counter that increments ever time a build is performed.
+**Build Counter** - A counter that increments every time a build is performed.
 Can be manually set to a value or automatically reset by clicking the "Reset Build Counter" button.